has207/flexmock/start.rst

 matching on string return values and arguments.

 Flexmock has a number of other features and capabilities, but hopefully the above overview has given you enough of the flavor for the kind of things that it makes possible.
-It is also important to note that Flexmock features smooth integration with the test runner, be it unittest, nose, py.test or doctest, so no special setup is necessary.
-Simply importing flexmock into your test module is sufficient to get started with any of the above examples.
+For more details see the `User Guide`_.

+.. _User Guide: user-guide.html